UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_010_content_attempt_list_test_description.md

     * Click the "Attempts" button.
   Verify:
     * "Attempts: 1" is displayed.
-    * "0% Completion" is displayed.
+    * "100% Completion" is displayed.
     * "0% Score" is displayed.
     * Click on "Student 1".
-    * "Incomplete" is displayed.
+    * "Completed" is displayed.
-    * "0% Completion" is displayed.
+    * "100% Completion" is displayed.
 12. Student 2 - View Attempts:
     * Log in as Student 2 (stud2/tests2).
     * Navigate to "Courses".